BNutbrown/mouseVR/README.md

 # mouseVR
-2D virtual reality software for running rodent neuroscience experiments.
+2D virtual reality software for running rodent neuroscience experiments. </br>

+Built with ViRMeN which provides an inbuilt graphics engine to perform 3D rendering of virtual environments that we adapted for computer monitors and a Matlab toolbox for programming experimental logic and manipulating environments in real time
 </br></br>

 Written by: Beckie Nutbrown (@beckienutbrown) & Lloyd Russell (@llerussell) in Michael Hausser's laboratory (Neural computation lab, UCL)